avijeetpandey/react-course-work/README.md

 Hooks are normal javascript functions , that gives a utility , eg setting state , showing effect

 `useEffect` , `useState` , `useLayoutEffect` are some of the examples of hooks

+As soon as a state variable changes react will re-render itself , so the UI layer is always in sync with the data layer

+## Reconcillation and Diffing

+Whenever you have a UI , react creates a virtual dom out of it, **Virtual dom** is a representation of the actual dom

+**Diffing algorithm** basically finds out the difference between two virtual doms